dysonlee/dotfiles/dot_gitkraken/themes/README.md

 4. Change the `meta.name` property of your theme file to be something unique (a good idea would be to match the file name).
 The `name` will be used as the display for the option under `Preferences > UI Customization > Theme` in `GitKraken`, so make it something you'll recognize.
 The scheme must be "light" or "dark", and will be used for default colors if anything is missing.
 If new properties are added in future releases, your theme will continue to work as-is, by using the scheme to choose a default color for the missing properties.

-5. Back in `GitKraken`, find your new custom theme under `Preferences > UI Customization > Theme` and select it.
+5. Back in `GitKraken Desktop`, find your new custom theme under `Preferences > UI Customization > Theme` and select it.

 6. Edit the color values for any of the props under `themeValues`.

 NOTE: Themes are hot-loaded.
 That means that as you save color edits to your theme files, you will see the the changes take effect immediately.
-If at any point your theme file contains an error after you've saved (bad JSON, improper function, improper value), GitKraken will revert to the default `DARK` theme.
-This is a safety precaution.
+If at any point your theme file contains an error after you've saved (bad JSON, improper function, improper value), GitKraken Desktop will revert to the default `Dark` theme until your theme file is in a good state.

 ## SUPPORTED CSS/LESS FUNCTIONS